BV and BFV for the H-twisted Poisson sigma model: The BV formulation with superfields

 First of all, it is easy to verify that this product indeed satisfies \eqref{newcomm}.
 This conversion rule is consistent with associativity moreover: For example, for a product of three fields, $\phi \wedge \psi \wedge \xi \equiv (\phi \wedge \psi) \wedge \xi = \phi \wedge (\psi \wedge \xi)$, we have

-independently of in which order \eqref{signchangingrule} is applied to the two wedge products.
+independently of in which order one applies \eqref{signchangingrule} to the two wedge products.
 Now it is easy to verify that the commutation relation \eqref{oldproduct} for the old product implies \eqref{newcomm} for the new one.

 In a similar fashion, we now define a new bracket: